IF1007/if1007/hw/HW4.md

 - Optimized communication protocols;
 - API documentations.

+## 4.2.
+Use of ESB and iPaaS with microservices

+How can we have the same features present in EBS's with lightweight tools in the universe of microservices?

 ## Submit

 Submit in our Slack team, http://if1007-2018-1.slack.com, a MD file (LOGIN-HW4.md) containing your answer.